 The Florida Keys have virtually no natural topography – the highest point on Key West, a graveyard, is less than 20 feet above sea level.
 As such, the region is great for short- and long-distance biking.
 Plus, biking is an efficient way to sight-see – it’s faster than walking, and more flexible than driving or taking the bus.

 Key West has a bikesharing program called Instabike.
 However, it’s somewhat pricey: $8 per hour, roughly double what big-city bikesharing systems charge, or $25 per day.
-Also, Instabike doesn’t cover the whole island – basically just Old Town and the southern shoreline, out to the airport.
+After a slow but steady expansion effort, Instabike covers the entire island.

 If you want access to all of Key West and beyond, or want to ride for the whole day, consider a daily bike rental from one of the many bike shops in town.
 Rentals usually aren’t geographically limited, and rates are reasonable – for instance, WeCycle offers basic cruisers (with locks) for $10 to $15 per day.